 Look after yourselves and don’t be afraid to ask for help!

 What are your experiences with mental healthcare in the Netherlands?
 Let us know in the comments!

-Editor’s Note: This article was originally published on 26 October 2018, but was updated for your reading pleasure on 7 February 2020.
+Editor’s Note: This article was originally published on 26 October 2018, but was updated for your reading pleasure in January 2021.